folz/anchors/README.md

-Anchors uses a well-tested approach created by [Floating UI](https://github.com/floating-ui/floating-ui) that efficiently calculate the positioning needed to anchor one element to another, making the adjustments necessary to handle any CSS layout rules also in effect.
+Anchors uses a well-tested approach created by [Floating UI](https://github.com/floating-ui/floating-ui) that efficiently calculates the positioning needed to anchor one element to another, and makes any adjustments necessary to account for CSS layout rules also in effect.

 ## Getting started